“It is not how much we have, but how much we enjoy, that makes happiness.” – Charles Spurgeon

 Today’s Sunday Inspiration: Gandhi’s top ten fundamentals for changing the world.
 Which one is your favorite?

 Image Source: The BridgeMaker – Inspiring Things

-Alex Blackwell is the author of Letting Go: 25 True Stories of Peace, Hope and Surrender, which includes 10 free Peace and Balance tools.
+Alex Blackwell is a father, husband and writer.
+He is the author of Letting Go: 25 True Stories of Peace, Hope and Surrender, which includes 10 free Peace and Balance tools.